|

 a female Sasquatch from behind a screen door, as it explored a walk-in

-food locker.
+food locker in the middle of the night.
 Both looked at each other for some time before she screamed

-(in the dead of night).
+awakening the household.
 The Sasquatch did not react to the scream and

-only left at the approach of several other persons from within the building
+only left at the approach of several other male persons from within the building

 (with a tidy chunk of meat under her arm).

-A male observed what he thought was a bear feasting on a carcass and approached it until the "bear" stood up on two legs, faced him and started flailing his arms in a circular motion in the air.
-The male observer was so shocked he could but tremble violently, crawling on hands and knees back to his truck where the wife stood unimpressed with hands on hips.
-He still has difficulty describing details of the Sasquatch, conversely his wife had intimate detail.
+In another instance, a male observed what he thought was a bear feasting on a carcass and approached it until the "bear" stood up on two legs, faced him and started flailing his arms in a circular motion in the air above his head.
+The male observer was so shocked he could but tremble violently and then, unable to get up, he crawled on hands and knees back to his truck where the wife stood unimpressed with hands on hips.
+The male observer still has difficulty describing details of the Sasquatch, but his wife had intimate detail and a non-emotional, matter-of-fact tone to her voice.

-Dr. Grover S. Krantz stated that women tend to "lock-in" the visual of a Sasquatch and better articulate details from that impression plus they maintain details, whereas unarmed men
+Dr. Grover S. Krantz stated that women tend to "lock-in" the visual of a Sasquatch and are the better ones to articulate detail from that impression plus they maintain details longer, whereas unarmed men

 have a tendency to quickly 'assess danger over detail' & depart an area where an unknown is greater in stature than they are.
-He noted that men in the safety of cover or from a tree-stand observed longer than in a situation of confrontation or surprise.
+Krantz noted that men in the safety of cover or from a tree-stand observed longer than in a ground situation of confrontation or surprise.
+"Women," he said, "are slower to recognize trouble if something fearful is present in daylight hours but more inclined to be "as fearful" at night; adding that he believed women were more incline to sense fear in sounds and vocalizations than men were, especially at night."

 Children playing outdoors in a rural mountain atmosphere were more apt to be undisturbed by the presence of a same-size Sasquatch.
-Moreover, there are reports of small Native American children playing tag with small Sasquatch children but only until an Hoopa Indian adult appeared on the scene, then the hairy little ones departed or were quickly collected by an adult Sasquatch.
+We have in the database several reports of small Native American children playing tag with small Sasquatch children but only until an older Indian adult parent appeared on the scene, then the hairy little ones departed or were quickly collected by an adult Sasquatch.

 When the children were asked to talk about their hairy little playmates, most of the children involved were unaware of the subtle differences.
 Children age 6 or more knew about the 'man of the mountain' but usually disregarded the warnings.
 Ten years old and up, the pre-teen better heeded the warnings about "stealing children," and both boys & girls could give adequate detailed descriptions of the sasquatches they did observe.